bdist/bdist-workspace/README.md

    docker compose up --build --force-recreate --remove-orphans
    ```

-   This starts up the `bdist/workspace` and cleans up unused images.
+   This starts up the `bdist-workspace` and cleans up unused images.

 ### I get Permission Errors and/or the notebook Save Button is disabled